Get an Amoxicillin Prescription Online

 How Does Amoxicillin Work?

-Amoxicillin is an antibiotic that belongs to a specific class of drugs known as beta-lactams, which work by binding proteins and will inhibit specific processes inside the bacterial cells, also known as inhibiting cell wall biosynthesis.
+Amoxicillin is an antibiotic that belongs to a specific class of drugs known as beta-lactams, which work by binding proteins and inhibiting specific processes inside the bacterial cells, also known as inhibiting cell wall biosynthesis.
 This reaction causes the cell walls to break down and destroys the bacteria inside.
 Amoxicillin begins to work very quickly after being taken by a patient, usually within 1 and 2 hours but the effects are not typically felt until a day or so later.

 What Are the Side Effects of Amoxicillin?